Pippa Middleton Chopped Her Hair into the Freshest Fall Lob

 Pippa Middleton is saying sayonara to summer with a fresh fall chop.
-The 34-year-old philanthropist—who some might recognize as the younger sister of the Duchess of Cambridge Kate Middleton—stepped out on Tuesday sporting a killer shoulder-length lob, while riding her bike in London.
+The 34-year-old philanthropist and younger sister of Duchess of Cambridge Kate Middleton stepped out on Tuesday sporting a killer shoulder-length lob, while riding her bike in London.

-Dressed casually in a brown and white flannel and black skinny jeans, Pippa was photographed hopping onto her bike as her fresh cut tossed lightly in the wind.
-Though not as obvious as the major chop to her long flowing tresses, Pippa also might have touched up her hair color.
-While on her bike ride, the royal sister’s dark brown hair appeared slightly lighter with honey blonde undertones.
+Dressed casually in a plaid flannel button-up and black skinny jeans, Pippa was photographed hopping onto her bike as her newly short hair tossed in the wind.
+Though it’s hard to tell for sure, we suspect that Pippa might also have touched up her hair color with super-subtle honey-blonde highlights.

 MORE: 12 Celebrities with Seriously Cool Lobs

-Pippa isn’t the only Middleton who has recently joined the lob game either.
-In June, older sis Kate turned heads when she attended Wimbledon in London with a flouncy shoulder-length chop, proving that the bob/lob game isn’t just sweeping Hollywood, but also the royal family.
-Just saying: Don’t be surprised if you wake up to the news of Prince Harry’s new lob any day now.
+Pippa isn’t the only Middleton who has recently got in on the lob game.
+In June, her older sister Kate turned heads when she attended Wimbledon in London with a flouncy shoulder-length chop, proving that the bob/lob game isn’t just sweeping Hollywood, but also the royal family.
+Just saying: Don’t be surprised if you wake up to news of Prince Harry’s new lob any day now.